Turtuk in Ladakh – How to Reach, Sightseeing & Tips

 By Taxi

-Last but not least, let us talk about how you can reach Turtuk from Leh City by taxi.
-A private taxi will be the most convenient, time-saving and comfortable way to travel but it can cost you a lot of money.
+A private taxi will be the most convenient, time-saving, and comfortable way to travel but it can cost you a lot of money.
 If you were on a budget, then another way to travel will be by shared taxis.
 Let me explain both.

-If you rent a cab for Turtuk, it would have to be a return journey and for 2 days.
+If you rent a cab for Turtuk, it would have to be a return journey for 2 days.
 You cannot rent a taxi for just a drop to Turtuk.
+Depending on the type of cab you chose, the fare would be between Rs.
+12,000 to Rs.
+15,000.

-If you did not want to spend all that money on private cabs, you can opt for the shared taxis.
-The journey, in this case, would be similar to what I explained for the buses.
-Just walk up to the shared taxi stand near Polo ground early in the morning and look for a cab that can take you all the way to Turtuk.
-Fare per person approximately would be Rs.
-600.
+If you did not want to spend all that money on private cabs, you can opt for shared taxis.
+Just walk up to the shared taxi stand near Polo Ground in Leh early in the morning and look for a cab that can take you all the way to Turtuk.

-If you could not find a shared cab for Turtuk, board one going to Diskit which you will definitely find.
+If you could not find a shared cab for Turtuk, board one going to Diskit.
 From Diskit, either board the noon bus to Turtuk or look for a shared cab there.
-A shared cab from Diskit or Hunder to Turtuk will cost you about Rs.
+A shared cab to Turtuk will cost you about Rs.
 700 – 1000 per person.

 Where to Stay in Turtuk